abhisheksr01/spring-boot-microservice-best-practices/.github/PULL_REQUEST_TEMPLATE/document_pr_template.md

 <!--
 Please include a summary of the changes made to the documentation.
 Explain the motivation for the change and the impact on the users or developers who rely on this documentation.
-Please specify if this PR has dependency on any other changes.
+Please specify if this PR has a dependency on any other changes.
 -->

 ### Affected Documentation